What Should I do If I Misfuel My Car?

-Dont worry you are not the first person doing so, and it’s rather common.
+Dont worry you are not the first person doing so, misfuelling is a very common type of mistake.

-If you’ve just put petrol in a diesel car I’m sure that first thing you want is sound advice on what to do next.
+If you’ve just put petrol in a diesel car or vice versa.
+I’m sure that first thing you want is sound advice on what to do next.

 There are a lot of opinions out there on how you should treat your vehicle after a misfueling, and to be honest, most of it is worthless.